taoshidev/time-series-prediction-subnet/README.md

 # License

-Refer to the <a href='?tab=MIT-1-ov-file'>License</a> page for information about Taoshi's licensing.
+Refer to the [License](?tab=MIT-1-ov-file) page for information about Taoshi's licensing.

 Bittensor's source code in this repository is licensed under the MIT License.